materialsvirtuallab/nano281/labs/lab1/README.md

 - icsd ids
 - energy above hull

-You will need to sign up for a free account at https://www.materialsproject.org and get an API_KEY from the https://www.materialsproject.org/dashboard .
-1. Perform the query and convert the data into a Pandas DataFrame.
+You will need to sign up for a free account at https://www.materialsproject.org and get an API_KEY from the https://www.materialsproject.org/dashboard.
 ![API key](MP_API_KEY.png "Getting the Materials Project API key")

 Answer the following questions:

+1. Perform the query and convert the data into a Pandas DataFrame.
-1. How many ABO3 compounds in total are there? and how many unique formula?
+2. How many ABO3 compounds in total are there in the Materials Project?
+How many unique ABO3 formulae are there?
+What is the average number of crystals (also known as polymorphs) per ABO3 formula?
-2. Typically, the existence of an ICSD (Inorganic Crystal Structure Database) id is a rough indication of whether a compound is an experimentally-known compound or a theoretical compound.
+3. Typically, the existence of an ICSD (Inorganic Crystal Structure Database) id is a rough indication of whether a compound is an experimentally-known compound or a theoretical compound.
 What fraction of the compounds have at least one icsd id?
-3. The formation energies in the Materials Project are given in eV/atom.
+4. The formation energies in the Materials Project are given in eV/atom.
 Create an additional column in your dataset that has the formation energies in J/mol.
-4. Let us assume that materials with energy above hull of >0.03 eV/atom are `unstable` and are `potentially stable` otherwise.
+5. Let us assume that materials with energy above hull of >0.03 eV/atom are `unstable` and are `potentially stable` otherwise.
 Furthermore, band gaps of 0, (0, 1], [1, +inf) are indicative of `metallic`, `small band gap`, `large band gap` for the materials.
-Count the number of ABO3 in each joint category, e.g., `unstable, metallic`, `unstable, small band gap`, etc.
+Create a table of the number of ABO3 crystals in each joint category, e.g., `(unstable, metallic)`, `(unstable, small band gap)`, etc.
-5. Plot the distribution of (a) the formation energies per atom (in eV/atom) and (b) the band gaps of all the materials.
+6. Plot the distribution of (a) the formation energies per atom (in eV/atom) and (b) the band gaps of all the materials.
 Annotate the plots with the average and standard deviation of each quantity.
 Ensure that all axes are labelled appropriately with units, i.e., something that you can potentially put in a scientific paper.

 ## Q2 - Publicly available research data